translatettip/TTIP/fr/doc8.md

 Merci de respecter la synthaxe ! ![alt text](http://findicons.com/files/icons/1008/quiet/128/attention2.png "ATTENTION")
 =============================

-EUROPEAN COMMISSION
+COMMISSION EUROPÉENNE
 Directorate-General for Trade

 Directorate F – WTO, Legal Affairs and Trade in Goods
 Tariff and Non-Tariff Negotiations, Rules of Origin

-Brussels, 20 Novembre 2015
+Bruxelles, 20 Novembre 2015
 TRADE/CH

-Subject: EU – US revised tariff offers, October 2015.
+Subject: EU – US revised tariff offers, Octobre 2015.

-Background
+Historique
 ----------
 The EU and the US exchanged revised1 tariff offers on 15 October, 2015, in which both parties increased the number of tariff lines offered for duty elimination to 97%.
 Within the 97%, a new